FactomProject/factom-docs/api-descriptions.md

 They are:
-directory block height:  the sequence number of highest local directory block leader height: the sequence number of the leaders highest directory block entry block height DUNNO entry height DUNNO missing entry count DUNNO entry block height processing DUNNO entry block height complete DUNNO
+directory block height:  the sequence number of highest local directory block leader height: the sequence number of the leaders highest directory block entry block height entry height missing entry count entry block height processing entry block height complete

 ### raw-data
 <br>Parameters: hash
 <br>Request:
 <br>Response:

-Retrieve an entry (DUNNO?) in raw format, as an string encoded binary blob.
+Retrieve an entry or transaction in raw format, as an string encoded binary blob.

 ### dblock-by-height
 <br>Parameters: height
 <br>Request:
 <br>Response:

-find a directory block given only its height.
-This is convenient when you know hte block should exist, but you do not know its merkle root (key).
+Retrieve a directory block given only its height.

 ### ablock-by-height
 <br>Parameters: height
 <br>Request:
 <br>Response:

-This allows you to retrieve administrative blocks for any given height.
+Retrieve administrative blocks for any given height.
 The admin block contains data related to the identities within the factom system and the decisions the system makes as it builds the block chain.

 ### ecblock-by-height

-This allows you to retrieve the entry credit block for any given height.
+Retrieve the entry credit block for any given height.
 These blocks contain entry credit transaction information.

 <br>Parameters: height
 <br>Request: